perftools/xhgui/README.md

 It offers submitting data directly to XHGui instance once the profiling is complete at the end of the request.

-If the site cannot directly connect to XGHui instance, the package offers solution to capture profiling data to file which you can import using `external/import.php` script:
+If the site cannot directly connect to XHGui instance, the package offers solution to capture profiling data to file which you can import using `external/import.php` script: